 Michael is looking forward to working with the talented Drama students here at Centre Stage!

-A native of Mallow, Danny is a fully qualified physiotherapist and fitness instructor.
+From Mallow originally, Danny is a fully qualified physiotherapist and fitness instructor.
 He leads our Dance Companies in extra classes designed to enhance their strength and flexibility, in Release Clinic on St. Joseph's Road, Mallow.
 He also teaches Adult fitness classes, and runs a physiotherapy clinic in the same building.
 Danny is always available to support and advise the Dance squads at Centre Stage to prevent injury and encourage physical fitness and strength.

 Shane O'Riordan (Arts Educational School London)